-Since the Paris Agreement affirmed the goal to hold warming well below 2°C above pre-industrial levels, pursuing efforts to limit the temperature increase to 1.5°C above pre-industrial levels, and reaching net zero global emissions around mid-century, a wealth of information has been made available on the emissions pathways for achieving these goals, as well as the opportunities and actions that can support their achievement.
+Since the Paris Agreement affirmed the goal to hold warming well below 2 degrees C above pre-industrial levels, pursuing efforts to limit the temperature increase to 1.5 degrees C above pre-industrial levels, and reaching net zero global emissions around mid-century, a wealth of information has been made available on the emissions pathways for achieving these goals, as well as the opportunities and actions that can support their achievement.
 This paper has sought to review the multitude of existing literature and present a summary of the most promising opportunities for scaled-up, transformational mitigation.
 Much of that information points to a transformation that is technically feasible and beginning to take shape, although there is clearly so much more to be done in all sectors, by all actors and in all areas of the world.
 "Urgency, scale and a fair transformation" must be our mantra.

 The GST process has already begun.
 The challenge will be to use the information summarized here in a way that can support the GST process and, at the same time, leverage the process to enable Parties to deliver enhanced ambition in the next NDC cycle.
-With that in mind, the next phase of this project will use the solutions highlighted here to develop an evaluation framework that includes criteria for prioritizing the mitigation opportunities that are best suited to move forward in the GST process, as well as an engagement strategy to do so.
-With all hands on deck to bolster the effectiveness and impact of the GST, we can support the trajectory to 1.5 degrees.
+With that in mind, this project have used the solutions highlighted here to develop an evaluation framework, or "opportunities framework" that includes considerations for prioritizing the mitigation opportunities that could be highlighted through the GST process.
+With all hands on deck to bolster the effectiveness and impact of the GST, we can support the trajectory to 1.5 degrees C.